 I remember the day Evan and I packed up our books.

-We were recently married, moving to the NYC suburbs, and in the middle of a purge-induced adrenaline rush.
-We parted ways with dollar store kitchen utensils, tossed all 90s fashion, and left our used-to-be-white couch on the sidewalk for bulk trash.
-We saved our books for last, because there were hundreds, and we needed to clear the floors before we took them off the shelves and put them into boxes.
+We were recently married, moving to the New York City suburbs, and in the middle of a purge-induced adrenaline rush.
+We parted ways with dollar store kitchen utensils, tossed all 90s fashion, and left our yellowed white couch on the sidewalk for bulk trash.
+We saved the books for last, because there were hundreds, and needed to clear the floors to make space for the task.

-It ended up taking longer than we had time for, because what began as packing, evolved into favorite-passage-swapping.
-I’d read something from Philip K. Dick’s Valis, and Evan would offer something from Sheltering Sky by Paul Bowles.
-From there it escalated into some kind of Shakespearian Jeopardy.
+It took longer than expected, because what began as packing with the occasional pause to reminisce about a favorite author, evolved into frantic searches for favorite passages and lengthy readings.
+I’d recite something from Philip K. Dick’s Valis, and Evan would offer something from Sheltering Sky by Paul Bowles.
+From there it escalated into some kind of Shakespearian Jeopardy:

 “I’ll take ‘Princes Who Dodged the Bullet’ for $1000, Alex.”

 Of course, Evan kicked my ass.
-While I had merely read Shakespeare in college, he had spent a lot of time playing those princes at Juilliard.
-But though his knowledge and handle on the text were greater than mine, we were an equal match when it came to the passion we felt for our favorite writers.
+While I had merely read Shakespeare in college, he had spent a lot of time playing princes at Juilliard.
+But though his knowledge and handle on the text was greater than mine, we were an equal match when it came to the passion we felt for literature.

-It was well past midnight when we placed the last box on the moving truck, and we still had to drive 30 minutes to Montclair, unpack, and return our crummy U-Haul by 8am.
-Essentials were taken to the appropriate rooms, and non-essentials, like our books, were stacked in storage.
+It was midnight when we hoisted the last box onto the moving truck, and we still had to drive 30 minutes to Montclair, unpack, and return our crummy U-Haul by 8am.
+When we arrived, essentials were taken to the appropriate rooms, and non-essentials, like books, were stacked in storage.

-Last year while packing for our move to Paris, we shuffled the books from our basement to a rented storage space.
+A few years later while packing for a move to Paris, we shuffled the books from our basement to a rented storage space.
 As we stood surveying the 10×10 room that would safeguard everything we still owned while we moved overseas, we laughed.
-The books we hadn’t seen, touched or read in 5 years took up at least half the room.
-We had spent weeks ruthlessly editing our possessions (“if we haven’t used it in 6 months, it goes!”), yet here were these 20 boxes of books.
+The books we hadn’t seen in years took up more than half of the room.
+We had spent weeks ruthlessly editing our possessions, yet here were these 20 boxes of books.
 They were like one big middle finger to feng shui.

-It was one year ago that we moved the books yet again.
+One year later, we moved the books again.
 We were back from Paris and settling in to our new home in Glen Ridge.
-For a year they collected dust in our closet on the top floor.
-During breakfast yesterday, I was trying to recall a line from Matthew Arnold’s Sweetness and Light, and decided it was time to stop depriving myself of my favorite Norton Anthology.
-While Google is good for a quick, cheap fix, I wanted more.
+For another year they collected dust in a closet on our top floor.
+During breakfast one day, I tried to recall a line from Matthew Arnold’s Sweetness and Light, and decided it was time to stop depriving myself of my favorite Norton Anthology.
+While Google is always good for a quick, cheap fix, I wanted more.
 I wanted my notes in the margins, I wanted all of my favorite words together in a beautifully bound book, I wanted to reconnect with the people who connected me to the person I wanted to be back then.

-What began as a focused expedition to find my Norton Anthology quickly evolved into a blissful leafing through our books.
-I called Evan upstairs and we spent most of the afternoon rediscovering the words of our favorite authors.
-We were shocked that it had been six years, that we had two kids, that we had built careers and started a business.
-But what struck me the most was that I had spent six years filling my thoughts with the banal logistics of daily life, preachy parenting tomes or investing how-tos.
-In figuring out adult life, I had little time to question what Simone de Beauvoir saw in Jean Paul Sartre or why Wordsworth was able to so eloquently convey the flapping of a bird’s wings.
+I went upstairs and edged my way into the back of our storage closet where we stored the books.
+What began as a focused expedition to find my Norton Anthology turned into a lengthy reunion and a great unpacking.
+I called Evan upstairs and we spent the afternoon reconnecting with favorite authors.
+We were shocked that it had been six years, that we had two kids, that we had built careers and started a business in the time we had last held those books in our hands.
+But what struck me more was that I had spent six years filling my thoughts with the banal logistics of daily life, preachy advice in parenting tomes, obtuse investing how-tos or social media noise.
+In figuring out and living my adult life, I had had little time to question what Simone de Beauvoir saw in Jean Paul Sartre or why Wordsworth was able to so eloquently convey the flapping of a bird’s wings.

-While we spent hours unpacking our books, our two sons played in the adjacent room.
+While we unpacked our books, our two sons played in the adjacent room.
 I overheard bits and pieces of conversations about Egyptian kings, dinosaurs and a magic tree house.
-I had the sudden urge to go downstairs and collect the parenting books.
-I packed them into one of the empty boxes, sealed it shut and put it in the closet to collect dust.
+I had the sudden urge to go back downstairs and collect the parenting books.
+I tossed them all into a box, sealed it shut, walked back upstairs and put it in the back of the closet to collect dust.

-We ended the day with fourteen piles.
-Books divided by genre or period.
-But we agreed our favorite pile is the books we plan to someday read with our kids.
+We ended the day with fourteen piles of books divided by genre or period.
+We agreed our favorite pile was the books we planned to someday read with our kids.